EasonGZY/easongzy.github.io/_pages/about.md

 - **Hardware-Efficient Neural Networks**:
   - Developing lightweight neural network architectures for constrained hardware such as **RRAM**.

-I have published research on LLM pruning, quantization, and hardware-efficient model deployment, with contributions to prominent conferences such as DAC, DATE, ICCAD.
-Additionally, I am co-authoring papers on cutting-edge LLM optimization and application automation submitted to EMNLP 2025.

-<span style="color: red;">I am actively seeking job opportunities starting in Fall 2025 in the field of LLM Agent, LLM compression techniques, especially focusing on model optimization, pruning, quantization, and hardware-efficient neural network design.
-Please feel free to contact me for potential positions or collaborations.</span>

 You can find my Chinese CV here [Chinese CV](../assets/管子义博士-大模型Infra研究员.pdf)